alexiscodes21/active-directory-home-lab/README.md

-The purpose of this repository is to get some practice using Active Directory.
+The purpose of this repository is to showcase my practice with Active Directory by using Oracle VM VirtualBox on my computer.
+This lab is currently in progress and I will be updating this repository soon.